-Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins with the first Diagnostic radiology (such as MRI & CT scans) & therapeutic radiology services: 15% coinsurance X-rays: \$0 copayment Medical supplies (such as dressing, splint, cast): 15% coinsurance Lab tests: \$0 copayment pint of blood that you need.
-All other components of blood are covered beginning with the first pint used.
-Blood: \$0 copayment Other outpatient diagnostic tests Other diagnostic tests and Prior authorization may be required from our plan. procedures: 15% coinsurance Referral may be required from your network provider.
+Services that are covered for you What you must pay when you get these services Sharp Direct Advantage Gold Card (HMO) Sharp Direct Advantage Platinum Card (HMO) Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited Diagnostic radiology (such as MRI & CT scans): Diagnostic radiology (such as MRI & CT scans): to: • X-rays \$75 copayment for each procedure.
+15% coinsurance Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings Therapeutic radiology services: \$60 copayment Therapeutic radiology services: 15% coinsurance Splints, casts and other devices used to reduce fractures and dislocations X-rays: \$10 copayment X-rays: \$0 copayment Laboratory tests Blood - including storage and administration.
+Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
+All Medical supplies (such as dressing, splint, cast): 20% coinsurance Medical supplies (such as dressing, splint, cast): 15% coinsurance other components of blood are covered beginning with the first pint used.
+Lab tests: \$0 copayment Lab tests: \$0 copayment Other outpatient diagnostic tests Prior authorization may be required from our plan.
+Blood: \$0 copayment Blood: \$0 copayment Referral may be required from your network provider.
+Other diagnostic tests and procedures: 15% coinsurance Other diagnostic tests and procedures: 15% coinsurance

-Services that are covered for you What you must pay when you get these services Outpatient hospital observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged. \$175 copayment for observation services.
+Services that are covered for you What you must pay when you get these services Sharp Direct Advantage Gold Card (HMO) Sharp Direct Advantage Platinum Card (HMO) Outpatient hospital observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
 For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
 Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
+If you are not sure if you are an outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at medicare.gov/sites/default/files/2018-09/11435-Are-You-an- Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at www.medicare.gov/Pubs/pdf/11435-Are-Youan-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
 Prior authorization may be required from our plan.
-Referral may be required from your network provider.
+Referral may be required from your network \$225 copayment for observation services. \$150 copayment for observation services.